mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the mediocre teacher tells. the good teacher explains. the superior teacher demonstrates. the great teacher inspires.*
+> *more important than talent, strength, or knowledge is the ability to laugh at yourself and enjoy the pursuit of your dreams.*

 </div>
 <!-- quote-end -->